-If you are having a hard time finding traditional quesillo cheese, don't fret.
-You can substitute with other types of cheeses, even Monterey Jack or mozzarella will do.
+If you are having a hard time finding traditional quesillo cheese, a Salvadoran cheese, don't fret.
+You can substitute with other types of cheeses, such as queso fresco, mozzarella, or farmer's cheese, or even Monterey Jack.

 - In a large bowl, mix the masa harina with the water and salt, stirring well.
 Add more water if necessary to obtain a soft dough that does not crack around the edges when flattened.

 - Let the dough rest, covered with plastic wrap, for about 15 minutes.